luckychiller/3-Body-Simulation-Raylib/README.md

 # If using static Raylib library, linking flags might differ slightly (check Raylib examples)
 ```

-3. Using Makefiles or Build Systems (Recommended for larger projects):

-Using a Makefile or a build system like CMake simplifies the process, especially across different platforms.
-Consult Raylib's template examples for setting these up.

 ▶️ Running

 Once successfully compiled, run the executable from your terminal: